splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/0-panorama/01-terminal-shell.md

 ## Example

-The above images show some examples Terminals, with the output from shell commands.
+The images at the top of the page show some example Terminals, with the output from shell commands.